gabriellewee/portfolio/posts/2021-07-26-setting-up-shop.md

 This year is the year I decided to build a full website again.
 I really wanted something that not only highlighted my work as a developer but also included my hobbies and other non-work activities.
 I've also been strongly nostalgic for the whacky, quirky Geocities-type websites that used to exist before everything became smooth and clean and minimal.
 Lastly, I wanted my website to be completely functional without Javascript.

 I came up with a design that is busy but organized.
 Each section represents one of my interests and has its own styles and colors.
-There's also light and dark versions of this site (if you have dark mode enabled, the screenshot below should show the light mode, and vice-versa).
+There's also light and dark versions of this site.
 I chose [Faune](http://cnap.graphismeenfrance.fr/faune/en.html) as the main font because I really loved the unusual-looking italics.

 {%- set number = 6 %}{% include 'pages/posts/image.html' %}